 What is TMJ Disorder?

 Because of this complexity, the TMJ is susceptible to quite a few stressors.
-These problems occur when the joint and muscles aren’t quite working together as they should.
+These problems occur when the joints and muscles aren’t quite working together as they should.
 TMJ disorders—or TMDs—can stem from arthritis, physical trauma, teeth grinding, stress, or a misaligned bite.

 Dr. Coleman can analyze your TMJ case and provide attention catered to your specific needs.